chinnucsk/erlang_otp_self_study/README.rst

   15. Socket Programming
   16. Interfacing Erlang with Other Programming Languages
   17. Trace BIFs, the dbg Tracer, and Match Specifications
-  18. Types and Documentation
+  18. Types and Documentation <- @cocoatomo 希望
-  19. EUnit and Test-Driven Development
+  19. EUnit and Test-Driven Development <- @cocoatomo 希望
   20. Style and Efficiency

 Erlang and OTP in Action